-Working in partnership with The One Foundation, Co-op has spent the last 12 years investing in clean water, sanitation and hygiene projects around the world.
+Working in partnership with The One Foundation, Co-op has spent more than 15 years investing in clean water, sanitation and hygiene projects around the world.
 We also are pioneering partners for Water Unite, and now, every bottle of water bought in a Co-op helps to support clean water projects and changes lives.
 In 2021 as part of our Global Wellbeing Charter, we repurposed £647,000 of funding to clean water and sanitation projects to help tackle the spread and impact of COVID-19.
 This supported Fairtrade communities in Ghana and Malawi.

 How buying Co-op Water can help to change millions of lives

-By buying our water, you've helped The One Foundation to fund water, sanitation and hygiene programmes across the world.
+By buying our water, you've helped The One Foundation – our charity partner – to fund water, sanitation and hygiene programmes across the world.

 - Supporting water, hygiene and sanitation programmes in our Fairtrade cocoa, sugar, tea and flower growing communities

 - Providing water access for 4 humanitarian crises in 2022 alone